paweld27/VisToole/README.md

 #   PySimpleGUI - 4.60.5                            #

 vis_menu.py - the edit menu was created based on the PySimpleGUI - 4.60.5 in 2023,
-then completely free, python module.
+then completely free, python library.

 ![Vistoole](https://github.com/user-attachments/assets/c6fdf89f-886f-4b1b-885d-fdbb6a548928)